ziirish/burp-ui/README.rst

 Thank you all for your feedbacks and bug reports.
 Those are making the project moving forward.

-Thank you to the `Flask`_'s developers and community.
+Thank you to the `Flask`_ developers and community.

 Special Thanks to Graham Keeling for its great piece of software!
 This project would not exist without `Burp`_.